saltyshiomix/react-ssr/packages/express/README.md

 ## Overview

 - SSR (Server Side Rendering) as a view template engine
+- Dynamic
+  - `props`
     - Passing the server data to the client `props`
-- Dynamic `props` without caring about SSR
     - Suitable for dynamic routes like blogging
-- Dynamic `Head` component
+  - `Head` component
 - HMR when `process.env.NODE_ENV !== 'production'`

 ## Usage